 I’ll take the cheapest plan available which is the Starter Plan at $30 per month and compare it with the following –

-SiteGround Entry Managed Cloud Hosting - $80 per month for unlimited sites, 40GB SSD space, free SSL, CDN, daily backups, caching, staging, and private DNS.
+SiteGround Jump Start Scalable Cloud Hosting – $100 per month for 4 CPU cores, 8GB of memory, 5TB data transfer, 40GB SSD space, free SSL, CDN, daily backups, caching, staging, and private DNS.

-Bluehost WP Pro Managed Hosting - $16.45 per month for unlimited websites, all-in-one marketing center, SEO, email, social and marketing tools, 100 free premium WordPress themes, daily backups, malware scanning and removal, staging, CDN, and spam protection.
+Bluehost WordPress Pro Hosting – $13.95 per month (First year) for unlimited websites and SSD storage, daily backups, marketing credits, staging, premium SSL, CDN, and spam protection.

 The bottom line is that Kinsta is a rock-solid professional solution for managed WordPress hosting.
-I always prefer and recommend using managed WordPress hosting over shared hosting, simply because a lot of things are often automated in managed hosting, such as backups and updates.
+I always prefer and recommend using managed WordPress hosting over shared hosting, simply because a lot of things are often automated in managed hosting.
+These include tasks such as backups and updates.
 Managed hosting is also a lot more secure than shared hosting too.

-Things are definitely looking bright for Kinsta, and it would definitely appeal to serious WordPress users, small businesses running eCommerce sites, as well as designers and developers building client websites.
+Things are definitely looking bright for Kinsta, and I imagine it would appeal to serious WordPress users, SMEs running eCommerce sites, as well as designers and developers building client websites.

-It is not the cheapest hosting solution by far, but this is professional WordPress hosting, after all, you can only compare Kinsta with perhaps SiteGround's top hosting plans, or WPEngine, or Bluehost's managed WP hosting services.
+It is not the cheapest hosting solution by far, but this is professional WordPress hosting, after all.
+You can only compare Kinsta with perhaps SiteGround‘s top hosting plans, WPEngine, or Bluehost’s managed WP hosting services.

-For the most part, I like what Kinsta are doing and I'm now considering moving all of my sites over to them in the coming months.
+For the most part, I like what Kinsta are doing and I’m glad to have made the move for two of my main websites to be hosted with them.